awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policies.md

 # Amazon SES Sending Authorization Policies<a name="sending-authorization-policies"></a>

 To enable another AWS account, Identity Access and Management \(IAM\) user, or AWS service to send email through Amazon SES on your behalf, you create a *sending authorization policy*, which is a JSON document that you attach to an identity that you own\.
-The policy explicitly lists who you are allowing to send for that identity, and under which conditions\.
-All senders but you and the entities you explicitly grant permissions to in the policies are denied\.
+The policy explicitly lists who you're allowing to send for that identity, and under which conditions\.
+All senders except you and the entities that you explicitly grant permissions to in the policies are denied\.
 An identity can have no policy, one policy, or multiple policies attached to it\.
 You can also have one policy with multiple statements to achieve the effect of multiple policies\.

-Policies can be simple or can be configured to provide fine\-grained control\.
+Policies can be simple, or can be configured to provide fine\-grained control\.
 For example, if you owned *example\.com*, you could write a simple policy to grant AWS ID 123456789012 permission to send from that domain\.
 A more detailed policy could specify that AWS ID 123456789012 can send email only from *user@example\.com* and only within a specified date range\.

-Amazon SES sending authorization policies apply to email sending APIs \(`SendEmail` and `SendRawEmail`\) only\.
-They do not enable a user to access your AWS account in any other way\.
+Amazon SES sending authorization policies apply to email sending APIs \(`SendEmail`, `SendRawEmail`, `SendTemplatedEmail`, and `SendBulkTemplatedEmail`\) only\.
+They don't enable a user to access your AWS account in any other way\.

-**Note**
-You cannot create Identity Policies that allow delegate senders to use the `SendTemplatedEmail` or `SendBulkTemplatedEmail` operations\.

 ## Policy Structure<a name="sending-authorization-policy-structure"></a>